Inter Milan: Changes in ownership (2011–2019)

 The first season of new ownership, however, started with poor performance in pre-season friendlies.
-On 8 August 2016, Inter parted company with head coach Roberto Mancini by mutual consent over disagreements regarding the club's direction, especially with new signings Joao Mario for 44,75 million € (the second most expensive player in club history at that time) and Gabigol for 29,5 million €.
-He was replaced by Frank de Boer, who was sacked on 1 November 2016 after leading Inter to a 4W–2D–5L record in 11 Serie A games as head coach.
-The successor, Stefano Pioli, could not prevent the team from getting the worst group result in UEFA competitions in the club's history.
-Despite an eight-game winning streak, he and the club parted away before season's end, when it became clear they would finish outside the league's top three for the sixth consecutive season.
-On 9 June 2017, former Roma coach Luciano Spalletti was appointed as Inter manager, signing a two-year contract, and eleven months later Inter secured a UEFA Champions League group stage spot thanks to a 3–2 victory against Lazio in the final game of 2017–18 Serie A.

-Among the best tactical moves from Spalletti, there was the change of position for Marcelo Brozovic who became one of the best defensive midfielders in European football.

-Due to this success, in August the club extended the contract with Spalletti to 2021.

-On 4 July 2018, Inter officially signed from Racing Club de Avellaneda the 20-year-old Argentinian striker Lautaro Martinez for 25 million €, who will later become one of the best and most representative player of the club.
+On 8 August 2016, Inter parted company with head coach Roberto Mancini by mutual consent over disagreements regarding the club's direction, especially regarding new signings Joao Mario, who was acquired for €44.75 million (the second most expensive player in club history at that time) and Gabriel Barbosa for €29.5 million.
+Mancini was replaced by Frank de Boer, who was sacked on 1 November 2016 after a poor start to the season.
+His successor, Stefano Pioli, could not prevent the team from getting the worst group result in UEFA competitions in the club's history.
+Despite an eight-game winning streak, he and the club parted ways before season's end, when it became clear they would finish outside the league's top three for the sixth consecutive season.
+On 9 June 2017, former Roma coach Luciano Spalletti was appointed as manager, signing a two-year contract.
+Eleven months later Inter secured a UEFA Champions League group stage spot thanks to a 3–2 victory against Lazio in the final game of 2017–18 Serie A. Among the best tactical moves from Spalletti, there was the change of position for Marcelo Brozovic who became one of the best defensive midfielders in European football.
+Due to this success, the club extended Spalletti's contract until 2021.
+On 4 July 2018, Inter signed Lautaro Martínez from Racing Club de Avellaneda for €25 million, who later became the club's third-highest all-time top goalscorer.